The Brave Don't Cry

 The Brave Don't Cry is a 1952 British drama film directed by Philip Leacock and starring John Gregson, Meg Buchanan and John Rae.
-The film depicts the events of September 1950 at the Knockshinnoch Castle colliery in Scotland, where 129 men were trapped by a landslide (see Knockshinnoch Disaster September 1950).
+The film depicts the events of September 1950 at the Knockshinnoch Castle colliery in Scotland, where 129 men were trapped by a landslide.
 It was shot at Southall Studios and was also known by the alternative title Knockshinnoch Story.
 The filmmakers used actors from the Glasgow Citizens Theatre.
 It was screened at the Venice Film Festival in September 1952.

 Plot

 A group of coalminers are trapped underground after a fall.

 The story follows the trapped men, their rescuers, and their families as they struggle to dig them out before the oxygen is exhausted.

 A phone line exists to the trapped men.

 The efforts are hampered by firedamp.